 However, to become a paleontologist, you have to go to graduate school.
 Here are some of the best colleges and graduate schools if you’re interested in dinosaurs:

 Each faculty member in the department has a focus, including Organismal Biology and Anatomy and Geophysical Sciences.
 Since the Master’s degree from the University of Chicago doesn’t have a set of core courses, your education in this subject depends entirely on your interests and assistance from whichever faculty member matches your goals.
-Students are asked to select classes related to their careers, attend weekly seminars, and complete research projects.
+Students select classes related to their careers, attend weekly seminars, and complete research projects.

 If you study dinosaurs, you probably already know that Berkeley was home to the research team who uncovered much of the evidence that the animals were driven to extinction by a comet.
 This university offers both undergraduate and graduate degrees in this field (and related) and has a dinosaur museum on campus.